russodanielp/russodanielp.github.io/content/pages/about.md

 Title: About Me

-I am 2nd year PhD student studying Computational and Integrative Biology at Rutgers University, Camden, NJ.
+I am 3rd year PhD student studying Computational and Integrative Biology at Rutgers University, Camden, NJ.
+My current research interests include developing predictive models for chemicals to be used in pharmacology and toxicology.
+I'm currently interested in how the "Big Data" landscape can be exploited to aid in chemical risk assessment and identification of drug candidates.
+I love discussing science of all types, but especially biochemistry, pharmacology, machine learning, computer science and data science.
-I am also a teaching assistant and have taught courses in Computer Science, Biology, and Chemistry (click the "Teaching" tab in the header to see a full list of courses).

-I am conducting research under my PhD advisor, Dr. Hao Zhu.
-My current research interests include the development of predictive computational models for complex toxicity end points by using biological assay information.
-It is our hope that these efforts can be used to reduce animal testing.
-Additionally, with the help from the entire Zhu Research Group, I am developing an online cheminformatics portal, called the Chemical In vitro-In vivo Profiling Project, or [CIIPro]('ciipro.rutgers.edu').
-CIIPro is a web portal for researchers to analyze the potential biological effects of chemicals and export these data in a format conducive for research/modeling purposes.
-More information on CIIPro can be found at ciipro.rutgers.edu, or through the Zhu Research Group website (see below).
+I am very passionate about scientific communication and teaching.
+Scientists who discuss research in a clear, accessible manner are very inspirational to me.
+I blog ([www.danielprusso.com](www.danielprusso.com)), tweet ([@russodanielp](www.twitter.com/russodanielp)), and code ([github.com/russodanielp](www.github.com/russodanielp)) about science and Phillies baseball.
+I'm also proud to be a [software-carpentry](www.software-carpentry) instructor!

+### Current Projects ###

+* [CIIPro](www.github.com/russodanielp/ciipro): The Chemical _In vitro_-_In vivo_ Profiling Project

-I am always open to intra- and interdisciplinary research collaborations.
-Feel free to contact me to talk about current or future works.
+I'm always open to new projects and feedback!
+Feel free to contact me at russodanielp@gmail.com.